alexxonline/book-tools/README.md

 - The `download_files.py` script uses the Google Cloud Storage Python client and expects credentials to be configured via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or through default application credentials.
 - If you edit or run TTS scripts that use Google Cloud Text-to-Speech, ensure the corresponding APIs are enabled for your project and credentials have appropriate permissions.
-- The `pdfvenv/` directory is included in this repo; prefer creating a new `.venv` for local development to avoid accidentally modifying the committed environment.

 ## Contributing